MDK: Visual design

-When designing the enemies, each enemy type was sketched on paper, before being built as a 3D wire-frame model, which would then be placed into the gaming environment.
-Once the model was in the game it was "generated using texture-mapped polygons and then animated using the information gathered from the motion capture system."
-For the larger enemies, the polygon structure was so detailed as to allow players to shoot individual body parts, such as legs, arms, and in some cases, even shoot out the eyes of particular enemies.
+The process of designing enemies involved sketching each type on paper before constructing a 3D wire-frame model, which was then integrated into the gaming environment.
+Subsequently, these models were transformed into texture-mapped polygons and animated using data gathered from the motion capture system.
+The attention to detail extended to larger enemies, whose polygon structures allowed players to target specific body parts, such as legs, arms, and even the eyes of certain adversaries.